zhou-ran/workflows/README.md

 - SpaISO-Seq

-All pipeline have been tested which snakemake (5.26.1)
+All pipeline have been tested with snakemake (5.26.1)